tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.2_make_sample_front_end_ui_project/README.md

 - [[#Run the front end|Run the front end.]]
 - Send a "say-hello" request and check the response.

-[https://github.com/tearust/sample-front-end](https://github.com/tearust/sample-front-end) is the front end boilerplate we'll use in our tutorial.
+The `sample-front-end` folder contains the front end boilerplate we'll use in our tutorial.
 It has no real function other than a button that's clicked to send a "say-hello" json response to the sample-actor.
 When a response is received, it shows an alert in the UI.

-## Clone the front end boilerplate

-Run `git clone git@github.com:tearust/sample-front-end.git` to your local folder.

 ## Setup your environment